Sygil-Dev/whoosh-reloaded/docs/source/parsing.rst

     field:{apple to]

-The :class:` whoosh_reloaded.qparser.GtLtPlugin` lets you specify the same search like this::
+The :class:` whoosh.qparser.GtLtPlugin` lets you specify the same search like this::

     field:>apple